fliphess/diamond-collector-packager/README.md

 After running the create packages script, all config files needed to build are generated.

 This script generates several files:
-* A collector config file: /etc/diamond/collectors/<collector_name>.conf for each collector defined in settings.yml
+* A collector config file: /etc/diamond/collectors/collector_name.conf for each collector defined in settings.yml
-* A debian/<package name>.install file that moves this collector config file and optionally custom collectors to the default location when installing on a debian or ubuntu server.
+* A debian/package_name.install file that moves this collector config file and optionally custom collectors to the default location when installing on a debian or ubuntu server.
 * A debian/control file containing all collector package definitions.

 After running this script, building and uploading your package to a ppa or repository server, you can easily enable diamond collectors by running: